wagerr/wagerrj/README.md

 #### Forwarding service

-This will download the block chain and eventually print a PIVX address that it has generated.
+This will download the block chain and eventually print a wagerr address that it has generated.

 If you send coins to that address, it will forward them on to the address you specified.

 ```
   cd examples
-  mvn exec:java -Dexec.mainClass=org.pivxj.examples.ForwardingService -Dexec.args="<insert a pivx address here>"
+  mvn exec:java -Dexec.mainClass=org.wagerrj.examples.ForwardingService -Dexec.args="<insert a wagerr address here>"

 ```